Rachid Hourizi

 University of Bath

-Professor Rachid Hourizi is the Director of the Institute of Coding (IoC) and has been in this position since the IoC’s launch in January 2018.
+Rachid is the Director of the Institute of Coding (IoC) and has been in this position since the IoC’s launch in January 2018.
 The IoC is a successful national collaboration of more than 200 employers, 35 universities and 20 outreach partners that are working together to transform higher education and deliver new courses to help a larger and more diverse group of learners into tech careers.
 Prior to his current role, Rachid worked for ten years as a financial markets and commodity trader in London, Paris, Geneva and the USA, before taking up his first post at the University of Bath.

 Martin Williams